dundalek/warehouse/tests/README.md

 ## Browser

-Run `node backend-run.js` and then open http://localhost:12345/ in browser for running tests, all should pass.
+Run `node browser-run.js` and then open <http://localhost:12345/> in browser for running tests, all should pass.

+RQL tests are at <http://localhost:12345/tests/rql.html>

 ## RQL